Project example

 2018).
 Visualizations are drawn to monitor the process and

-does not include feature-wise plots as it may not be feasible to inspect
+not include feature-wise plots as it may not be feasible to inspect them

 visualizations are best drawn for a subset of interesting features after